-Online harassment of sex a worker on review websites
+Online harassment of a sex worker on a review website

 Solicitor Yair Cohen brought an application for an injunction on behalf of his client, who is a sex worker who provides escort services to celebrities and MPs and who was being harassed online by someone she did no longer wish to see.